Hoppers Crossing - South

 Hoppers Crossing - South is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Hoppers Crossing - South's population was approximately 19,000 by November 2025.
-This figure represents a rise of 228 individuals, a 1.2% increase since the 2021 Census which reported a population of 18,772 people.
-This change is inferred from ABS's estimated resident population of 18,972 in June 2024 and an additional 52 validated new addresses post-Census.
-The population density was around 2,710 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
-Overseas migration accounted for approximately 73% of recent population growth.
+As of Feb 2026, Hoppers Crossing - South's population is approximately 19,186.
+This figure represents an increase of 414 people since the 2021 Census, which reported a population of 18,772.
+The change was inferred from ABS's estimated resident population of 18,967 in June 2024 and an additional 48 validated new addresses since the Census date.
+This results in a population density ratio of 2,736 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 73.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, it employs VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods.
-Growth rates by age group are applied across all areas until 2041.
-Future population trends project above median growth for the area, expecting an increase of 2,631 persons by 2041 based on latest ERP numbers, reflecting a total gain of 13.7% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population trends project an above median growth for the area, with an expected increase of 2,631 persons by 2041 based on latest annual ERP population numbers.
+This reflects a total gain of 12.6% over the 17-year period.

 Frequently Asked Questions - Population